-15. Plans and Specifications
+15. Drawings and Specifications

-Costs of architectural plans and specifications, shop drawings, and/or other materials required to document and plan development project work according to the SOIS for the Treatment of Historic Properties are allowable.
+Drawings and Specifications must be approved by the Commission and must be 90% complete when submitted as part of the grant application.
+Costs to finish architectural drawings and specifications, shop drawings, and/or other materials required to complete the project according to the SOIS for the Treatment of Historic Properties are allowable.